Bylaws

 3. Chair the Political Action Committee.

-4. Develop LDC policies as they pertain to Latino community and the Democratic Party issues.
+4. Develop LDC policies as they pertain to Latinx community and the Democratic Party issues.

 Section 3.
-The Vice President of External Affairs shall
+The Vice President of Cultural / External Affairs shall

 2. Develop LDC policies as they pertain to public policy and legislative issues.